tsgates/arch-wiki-markdown/wiki/RAID.md

 > Track IO with iotop

-The iotop package lets you view the input/output stats for processes.
+The iotop package displays the input/output stats for processes.
 Use this command to view the IO for raid threads.

     iotop -a -p $(sed 's, , -p ,g' <<<`pgrep "_raid|_resync|jbd2"`)

+> Track IO with iostat

+The iostat package displays the input/output statistics for devices and partitions.

+     iostat -dmy 1 /dev/md0
+     iostat -dmy 1 # all

 > Mailing on events

-You need a smtp mail server (sendmail) or at least an email forwarder (ssmtp/msmtp).
-Be sure you have configured an email in /etc/mdadm.conf
+A smtp mail server (sendmail) or at least an email forwarder (ssmtp/msmtp) is required to accomplish this.
+Perhaps the most simplistic solution is to use dma which is very tiny (installs to 0.08 MiB) and requires no setup.

+Edit /etc/mdadm.conf defining the email address to which notifications will be received.

+Note:If using dma as mentioned above, users may simply mail directly to the username on the localhost rather than to an external email address.

+To test the configuration:

     # mdadm --monitor --scan --test

-When it is ready you can enable the service
+When satisfied with the results, enable the mdadm daemon:

     # systemctl enable mdadm.service

+Alternative method

+To avoid the installation of a smtp mail server or an email forwarder you can use the S-nail tool (don't forget to setup) already on your system.

+Create a file named /etc/mdadm_warning.sh with:

+    #!/bin/bash
+    event=$1
+    device=$2

+    echo " " | /usr/bin/mailx -s "$event on $device" destination@email.com

+And give it execution permissions chmod +x /etc/mdadm_warning.sh

+Then add this to the mdadm.conf

+    PROGRAM /etc/mdadm_warning.sh

+To test and enable use the same as in the previous method.

 Troubleshooting
 ---------------